hnjd-fe/typescript-vue-webpack-example/README.md

 ## publishe
   yarn public

-  all static file at /public/
+  all static file in /public/